salma-svg/salma-svg.github.io/projects/OCL/code.md

 ## How to Run

+### Part 1: Running Without Streamlit

-To execute the optimization script, use the following command in your terminal:
+To execute the optimization script in a standard terminal environment (without Streamlit), use the following command:

 ```bash
 python Optimisation.py {directory_name} {want_to_regenerate_prediction_model} {iron_cast_name}